-To revert the Traffic Manager to a previous version using the "rollback" program
+To revert the Traffic Manager to a previous version using the command line documentation.

-- 1. Using ssh (Linux) or putty (Windows), log in to your Traffic Manager host machine command line as the system superuser.
-For instructions on using the system superuser (also known as the "root" user), see your host operating system documentation. - 2.
-Run the following command:
+- Using ssh (Linux) or putty (Windows), log in to your Traffic Manager machine as the system superuser.
+To become the system superuser (also known as the "root" user), see your host operating system - 2.
+Run the command: